-THE 3RD MOST COMMON CAUSE OF LEGIONNAIRES DISEASE AND OTHER LEGIONELLOSES.
+THE 3RD MOST COMMON CAUSE OF LEGIONNAIRES DISEASE AND OTHER LEGIONELLOSIS.

 Air and water circulation systems provide a large surface area for biofilm growth.
-Complex flexible pipes not readily removable for cleaning to remove biofilm.
-Air systems often impossible to clean and disinfect.
+Complex flexible pipes are not readily removable for cleaning to remove biofilm.
+Air systems are often impossible to clean and disinfect.
 Biofilm organisms are more resistant to treatment.
-Balance tanks inadequately cleaned and often inaccessible for cleaning.
+Balance tanks are inadequately cleaned and often inaccessible for cleaning.

 High bather density and water reuse.
 Bubbling creates aerosol at the head level.

 Ref: Author Dr. John V Lee.

 THE PERIL LURKING IN YOUR CUBICLE COULD BE BAD FOR YOUR HEALTH.

 Danger?
 Scientists say the slime that builds up in a shower head is a breeding ground for bugs.